Stay safe by staying knowledgable. Learn the Springfield College policies in order to make the best decisions for yourself.

 - You are still responsible for your behavior while under the influence.

-Now that recreational marijuana is legal in Massachusetts, it’s important to know that Springfield College’s policy on marijuana has not changed.
+Now that recreational marijuana is legal in Massachusetts, it’s important to know that Springfield College still prohibits all marijuana on campus.
 The College is required to follow federal law, which still classifies marijuana as a Schedule I illegal substance.

 The possession and consumption of marijuana is prohibited on campus.